cybardev/Kwe-story/README.md

 11. Click `Return`

-12. In your File Browser, Move the `KLOQOWEJ` folder into the Project folder selected in the previous step
+12. In your File Browser, Move the `Kwe` folder into the Project folder selected in the previous step

-13. In Ren'Py, click `KLOQOWEJ` under the `PROJECTS` section
+13. In Ren'Py, click `Kwe` under the `PROJECTS` section

 14. Click `Web` under the `Actions` section